thatmitchcanter/monochromatic/README.md

 A WordPress theme used as the foundation for greatness!
 Built with NPM, Gulp, BrowserSync, Gulp Sass, Bourbon, and Neat.

+### Demo

+Visit [the demo site](http://monochrome.mitchcanter.com/) to see a working demo.
+Remember, though - this is supposed to be a theme that is built upon, not used out of the box (unless you like that sort of thing!).

 ### Included

 1. [npm](https://www.npmjs.com/)